 What is a property lien?

 Overall, a property lien is a legal right or interest a creditor has in your home or land.
 The recorded lien encumbers your property until paid.
 It can exist on your property for years until the debt is disputed and/or removed and satisfied.
+Here is an explanation of what happens when a lien is placed on your home in Utah.

 A lien is generally on public record.
 This means you can look it up on the county records where you live in most states, including Utah.